About Tuberous Sclerosis Complex (TSC)

 Specialized TSC care

-Our center sees patients at the Washington University Tuberous Sclerosis Clinic at St. Louis Children’s Hospital.
+Our center sees patients at the Washington University Tuberous Sclerosis Clinic at St. Louis Children’s Hospital and affiliated sites.

 The Tuberous Sclerosis Alliance website contains comprehensive information about TSC for patients, family members, physicians and researchers: http://www.tsalliance.org/